Licenses, Permits & Passes

 Applicants must attach a photocopy of their DD Form 214 to the application and a copy of proof of Georgia residency, either a current Georgia Drivers License, voter registration card, automobile registration, or state issued ID card.
 Other requirements are listed on the application.

 Allow 21 days for processing.
 Your sportsman’s privileges are not valid until you receive your license.
 If you provide an email address on this application, you will be notified when you can print your license online.

 After the One Time Veterans Hunting and Fishing License" expires, the next license must be purchased.
-Georgia offers a discounted full privilege veteran’s lifetime license - see HERE for details.
+Georgia offers a discounted full privilege veteran’s lifetime license.

 Navigate to Page:

 Report poaching and wildlife violations.
 You can receive a cash reward if your tip leads to an arrest—even if you wish to remain anonymous.